New rise of the urban sauna culture: explore 10 authentic Finnish saunas

 6. Lonna’s sauna, Helsinki

 Lonna’s sauna is one of Helsinki’s newest public saunas.
 It is located on the Lonna island, only a 10-minute ferry ride away from the Helsinki Market Square.
-The beautiful beach sauna has a log frame and is heated with a heat storage stove.
-Depending on the day, visitors are offered either men’s and women’s or mixed turns.
+The beautiful log-framed seaside sauna features two wood-burning, one-time-heated stoves and welcomes bathers with or without swimwear.
 Visitors can also access the restaurant and café-bar, and during the summer, the island hosts small concerts and other cultural events.

 Lonna Island, waterbus service from Helsinki Market Square